forseti-security/forseti-security/_docs/_latest/concepts/config-validator.md

 - Cloud admins write security and governance constraints (as YAML files) once, and store them within their company’s dedicated Git repo as a central source of truth.
-- Forseti ingests policy constraints written in Rego and uses them as a new scanner to monitor for violations.
+- Forseti ingests constraints and uses them as a new scanner to monitor for violations.
 - Terraform Validator reads the same constraints to check for violations before provisioning, in order to help prevent misconfigurations from happening.